Opel Kapitän: Kapitän B (1969–1970)

-The Kapitän B was introduced in 1969 and was the last car bearing the Kapitän name.
-Engine options included a 1-bbl 2.8-liter inline-six or a 2-bbl version of same, coupled with a 4-speed manual or Opel's 3-speed automatic transmission.
+The Kapitän B was introduced in March 1969 and was the last car bearing the Kapitän name.
+Engine options included a single-barrel carburetted 2.8-liter inline-six or a two-barrel version of the same, coupled either with a 4-speed manual or Opel's 3-speed automatic transmission.
+The modernized body was marginally shorter and narrower, by about 5 cm in both dimensions, but still proved too large and American-looking for European buyers.

-Production ended in May 1970.
-The Admiral and Diplomat lived on for another seven years until they were replaced by the Senator in 1978.
+Production ended in May 1970, as buyers of large cars preferred more equipment and prestige.
+The more up-market Admiral and Diplomat lived on until July 1976 and July 1977, respectively.
+After a brief period without a full-sized Opel, the range was replaced by the Senator in 1978.

 Only 4,976 Kapitän B models were built in 15 months.